-Now the downside on this type of investment is the fact that they’re typically expensive.
-These are commercial buildings so naturally they cost more and because of that you really want to be careful at purchase, or you could loose a lot of money.
-If you get stuck with a Triple Net in a terrible location no tenant will want to lease from you and the month-to-month vacancy cost can be pretty crazy on some of these properties.
+Now, the downside to this type of investment is the fact that they’re typically expensive.
+These are commercial buildings, so naturally they cost more, and because of that, you really want to be careful at purchase or you could lose a lot of money.
+If you get stuck with a triple net in a terrible location, no tenant will want to lease from you, and the month-to-month vacancy cost can be pretty crazy on some of these properties.

-Another passive income stream in real estate are in owning and selling promissory notes.
-These are “proofs” of debt borrowed from party to another.
-To put it simply, when you invest in notes you actually buy the loan that the property owner owes to the bank or individual who lent him the loan.
+Another passive income stream in real estate is owning and selling promissory notes.
+These are “proofs” of debt borrowed from one party to another.
+To put it simply, when you invest in notes, you actually buy the loan that the property owner owes to the bank or individual who lent him the loan.

 This is a great passive income stream because you essentially get to function as the bank!
-The principle and the interest goes to your pocket!
+The principal and the interest goes to your pocket!

 4. REIT Investing

-Though I don’t know a ton about these, a Real Estate Investment Trust (REIT) is a real estate holding company that offers public shares that pretty much act like stock in a company, but instead of investing in ownership of a business your investing in ownership of a piece of property and/or mortgage.
+Though I don’t know a ton about these, a Real Estate Investment Trust (REIT) is a real estate holding company that offers public shares that pretty much act like stock in a company, but instead of investing in ownership of a business, you’re investing in ownership of a piece of property and/or mortgage.

 5. Tax Liens